cloud5678/cloud5678-2014/README.md

 ThunderCloud (5678) Contributors:
 Nolan Shah, TBD, Erik Ostlind
 Nimbus (5678N) Contributors:
 Michael Marino
 Stratus (5678S) Contributors:
-Mason Cole
-Robert Guan
-Yijie Zhang
+Mason Cole, Robert Guan, Yijie Zhang

 This repository will contain the latest code for the current VEX game ([Toss Up](http://www.vexforum.com/wiki/Toss_Up)).
 Please keep your subteam's code in your subteam folder and any shared libraries in the Shared folder.